 But for Jon, the first thing that comes to mind is the content.
 Netflix employees love good stories, so it makes sense that when stories and training scenarios from within Ethena’s training nudges are referenced when real-life problems arise, the training is really working.

-Considering what the workplace training landscape might look like ten years from now, Jon noted that innovation lies at the heart of the training itself: the content.
+Considering what Netflix’s workplace training landscape might look like ten years from now, Jon noted that innovation lies at the heart of compliance training itself: the content.

 When it comes to content that really resonates, “very few people get it right,” and finding the best ways to deliver those messages is key to building training that works.

-To Jon, investing in giving the best resources to your employees is crucial to not only protecting them when things go south; it’s crucial to showing you care.
+To Jon, investing in giving the best resources to Netflix employees is crucial to not only protecting them when things go south; it’s crucial to showing them that the company cares.